Call For Projects

 The project proposal review process.

 While outright rejection of project proposals is rare, we reserve the right to reject any project proposal for any reason, but the reason will be communicated to you.
-Common reasons for rejection include problems with scope (too small or too large without ability for smaller partial deliverables), poor fit for our program (e.g., projects that are mostly data analysis or that lack design opportunities), legal limitations, and unethical practices.
+Common reasons for rejection include problems with scope (too small or too large without ability for smaller partial deliverables), poor fit for our program (e.g., projects that are mostly data analysis or that lack design opportunities), legal limitations, and ethical concerns.

 We prioritize proposals submitted by ePartners provided these are submitted by the deadline (see above).
 Project descriptions must be approved by the Center's staff before being considered for our program.